 Smuggler’s Cove is three levels of sensory overload -- in the best way.
 From the décor (the entire bar is draped in vintage tiki artifacts, historical nautical pieces, and colorful lights) and the exotic and flavorful rum and tiki drinks (there are over 80 cocktails on the menu and over 550 rums on the shelves) to the coziness of it all (the bar only holds 49 people and when we say “cozy,” we’re not exaggerating), this bar is insanely popular for good reason, and is the perfect choice for when you need an escape.
 Just be prepared to wait in line on the weekends; don’t worry, it will surely make the first cocktail taste that much better.
 That’s simple math.

-When Alembic opened over a decade ago, the bar program was one of the most inventive and exciting in all of San Francisco.
+When Alembic opened on Haight Street in 2006, the bar program was one of the most inventive and exciting in all of San Francisco.
 It may have even been the first time many of us used the word “mixologist” when referring to the person behind the bar creating such compelling cocktails.
-A lot can happen in 10 years, but when it comes to Alembic, it’s only been good things.
-The space has expanded and the drink menu, still organized by “New School” and “The Cannon,” has been refreshed, but is as delightful as ever.
+A lot can happen in nearly 15 years, but when it comes to Alembic, it’s only been good things.
+The space has expanded and the drink menu, with a mix of house and seasonal cocktails is as delightful as ever.

 Even though navigating your way to this spot can be a bit confusing (here's how it's done), it’s worth the effort once you're settled into this cocktail den, where bartenders serve up a rotating menu of adventurous drinks with creative ingredients -- and three types of oysters with which to enjoy them.